cciw-uk/cciw.co.uk/docs/server_setup.rst

 ---------------------------

-To upgrade to a major new version of the OS, it is usually better to start a new VM, test it is all working, then transfer.
+To upgrade to a major new version of the OS, it is usually better to start a new `VPS <https://en.wikipedia.org/wiki/Virtual_private_server>`_, test it is all working, then transfer.
 Here is the process, assuming that we are staying with the same provider (DigitalOcean).
-If moving to a new hosts some steps will need to be changed.
+If moving to a new host, some steps will need to be changed.

 1. Change the TTL on all cciw.co.uk domains down to 1 hour (3600 seconds), so